What is Pastel Goth: Ultimate Style Guide

-Korean “Ulzzang” and Harajuku fashion played its final role in seasoning grunge looks with cuteness and pastel flavor.
+Korean “Ulzzang” and Harajuku Japanese fashion played their final role in seasoning grunge looks with cuteness and pastel flavor.

-Basically, Pastel Goth is a combination of traditional goth clothes and culture with cute pastel colors to create an image of a kawaii cutesy who can easily suck all the life out of you.
+Basically, Pastel Goth is a combination of traditional goth clothes and culture, aesthetic EGirl clothes, and cute pastel colors to create an image of a kawaii cutesy who can easily suck all the life out of you.
 Blend of dark rituals and cuddles.

-Pastel Goth look was quickly accepted by alternative internet scene and nowadays you can find a lot of bloggers and Instagram fashionistas looking “Cute but Deadly”
+Pastel Goth look was quickly accepted by the alternative internet scene and nowadays you can find a lot of bloggers and Instagram fashionistas looking “Cute but Deadly”.
+Because of their attention to cuteness, E-girl aesthetic fashion trends are ideal for this type of style.

 #1: Pastel Goth Hairstyles and Hair colors

-Hairstyle and hair color is, probably, the most important core element of Pastel Goth look.
+Hairstyle and hair color is, probably, the most important core element of the Pastel Goth look.
 It’s going to affect the most on your overall look and set the “main tone”.
-If you have a naturally dark hair color then bleaching will be your starting point.
+If you have a naturally dark hair color then bleaching can be your starting point.

-By choosing color you should look in the direction of soft mint, flamingo pink, light turquoise and salmon red.
-We strongly advise you to use green only for gradient and secondary tone.
+By choosing color you may consider looking in the direction of soft mint, flamingo pink, light turquoise and salmon red.
+We strongly advise you to use green shades only for gradient and secondary tone.

 #Split Hair Color

-Split coloring may be helpful if you want to be more creative with your look or simply can’t decide which color you like the most, but here’s the thing… It’s easy to overdo with black or too soft light colors and cross the border of Pastel Goth hairstyle.
-Be smart with dyes bae.
+Split coloring may be helpful if you want to be more creative with your look or simply can’t decide which color you like the most, but here’s the thing… It’s easy to overdo with black or too soft light colors and cross the border of the Pastel Goth hairstyle.
+Be smart with dyes, bae.
+Especially, when it comes to the health of your own hair.
+The Pastel Goth aesthetic hairstyle might include a colored tip accent and a number of hair accessories.

 There’s always an alternative to hair bleaching and coloring.
 There’s a ton of natural-looking wigs for a reasonable price that can give you freedom of choice.
 Check out our collection of aesthetic wigs.